West Burton power stations: Architecture

 The principal architects for the buildings were Rex Savidge and John Gelsthorpe of Architects' Design Group (ADG) from Baker Street, Nottingham.
 Heliodon modelling was used to determine the visual and psychological impact of the structures to be used on site due to their scale.
-This created a Zone of Visual Influence (ZVI) a system pioneered by the CEGB for the creation of future 2000 MW power stations in the 1960s.
+This created a Zone of Visual Influence (ZVI) a system pioneered by the CEGB for the creation of future 2,000 MW power stations in the 1960s.
 The tower layouts exploit line and lozenge formations.
 The opposite pairs of the lozenge group were coloured light and dark to avoid tendency of shapes to coalesce when viewed at a moderate distance.
 The offset tower of the line group has a light yellow colour with intense hue which acts as a nodal point.
 This was decided via a technical committee, the architects and William Holford in 1962.
-However, 10 years after construction the towers were indistinguishable from one another, the yellow tint was much faded.
+However, 10 years after construction the towers were indistinguishable from one another as the yellow tint was much faded.
 The main building colours are limited to black, white and yellow.
 The ancillary buildings are grouped around two courts through which the approach road passes.
 The Executive partner for (ADG) was Rex Savidge and Architect in charge was John Gelsthorpe assisted by Norman Simpson.
 West Burton was granted an award by the Civic Trust for its "outstanding contribution to the surrounding scene".
 The Civic Trust, announcing the 82 awards it made in 1968 from more than 1,400 entries from 94 counties in the United Kingdom described West Burton as "an immense engineering work of great style which, far from detracting from the visual scene, acts as a magnet to the eye from many parts of the Trent Valley".

 Ownership

-It was originally operated by the CEGB and then run by National Power after privatisation, until April 1996 when it was bought by the Eastern Group which became TXU Europe.
+The plant was originally operated by the CEGB and then run by National Power after privatisation, until April 1996 when it was bought by the Eastern Group which became TXU Europe.
 In November 2001 when the price of electricity was low, TXU Europe sold the station to London Electricity Group for £366 million.
-EDF Energy operated the West Burton power stations from 2001, however on 9 April 2021 the company announced the sale of the 1332 MW Combined Cycle Gas Turbine power station and 49MW battery at West Burton B to EIG Global Energy Partners.
+EDF Energy operated the West Burton power stations from 2001, however on 9 April 2021 the company announced the sale of the 1,332 MW Combined Cycle Gas Turbine power station and 49 MW battery at West Burton B to EIG Global Energy Partners.
 The sale process was completed on 31 August 2021.

 In 1977 a British Rail Class 56 locomotive was officially named in front of the coal plant control block as 'West Burton Power Station' number 56009 later re-numbered to 56201.

 Prior to privatisation West Burton was the last CEGB power station to be awarded the Christopher Hinton trophy in recognition of good housekeeping.
 The station had a Discovery Centre to educate local school children and also has the oldest mound of FGD gypsum in the UK, part of an experiment set up by CEGB scientists in 1988.
 In the summer of 1998 Station Manager Derrek Wells was awarded the OBE for his services to the power industry.